jadzia-0/Yewb-web/README.md

-Website prototype designed for YEWB
+Website mockup designed for YEWB